dansef/melanie-richards.com/README.md

 6. From the project folder, run `jekyll serve`.
 7. Visit `http://localhost:40000` in your browser.

-Note: in an effort to 1) reduce binary file bloat and 2) avoid distributing stuff that shouldn't be distributed, there are a things that will be missing in your local copy, such as fonts and images.
+Note: in an effort to 1) reduce binary file bloat and 2) avoid distributing stuff that shouldn't be distributed, there are a few things that will be missing in your local copy, such as fonts and images.